 There is also a special venue for kids, Art Venture, where children can Discover, Create, Participate!
 (Admission to Art Venture is $5 per child.)
 There is no reason to miss this museum because general admission is free of charge to the public.

 Roaring Run is an easy hike that is perfect for the whole family.
-Located in Botetourt County, the well-marked trails begins near a historic iron furnace and leads hikers to a gorgeous water fall.
-It is free to hike the approximately 1.5 mile trail loop with plenty of spots to stop and take in the scenery.
+Located in Botetourt County, the well-marked trails begins near a historic iron furnace and lead hikers to a gorgeous waterfall.
+It is free to hike the approximately 1.5-mile trail loop with plenty of spots to stop and take in the scenery.
 If you prefer to have assistance while you hike, the kind folks at Muddy Squirrel offer guided hiking trips as well as special events such as a Haunted Hike or corporate events that promote team-building.

 Virginia’s Blue Ridge is a destination that you are sure to fall in love with.
 The arts, outdoors, food, activities – it’s all good.
 Be sure to visit VisitRoanokeVA.com where you can learn about Roanoke’s history, interesting details about the Blue Ridge Parkway, and order a free vacation guide.
 (You can click here for sample itineraries.)